Machine-learning based flow field estimation using floating sensor locations: Introduction

 Another candidate is using machine learning (ML) techniques.
 Because ML contains nonlinearity as activation functions, it has the ability to handle the nonlinear fluid flow phenomena.
-Using ML, several studies~\citep{callaham_robust_2019,erichson_shallow_2020} have been conducted to estimate two-dimensional flow fields from sparse sensor measurements for various targets, such as flow behind a circular cylinder, mixing layer, sea surface temperature, forced isotropic turbulence, etc. The situations in these studies assumed that the sensor locations are fixed through all observations. \citet{fukami_global_2021}, in contrast, proposed the method which can consider unfixed sensor measurements for two- and three-dimensional field estimation using Voronoi tessellation.
-The restriction of all studies above is that the training of ML models is conducted in a supervised manner; in other words, high-resolution flow fields (i.e., ground-truth fields) must be prepared.
+Using ML, several studies~\cite{callaham_robust_2019,erichson_shallow_2020} have been conducted to estimate two-dimensional flow fields from sparse sensor measurements for various targets, such as the flow around a circular cylinder, mixing layer, sea surface temperature, forced isotropic turbulence, etc. While the situations in these studies assumed that the sensor locations are fixed through all observations, the method proposed by \cite{fukami_global_2021} can consider unfixed sensor measurements for two- and three-dimensional field estimation using Voronoi tessellation and the convolutional neural networks (CNN)~\cite{y_lecun_gradient-based_1998}.
+The restriction of all studies above is that the training of ML models is conducted in a supervised manner; in other words, high-resolution flow fields (i.e., ground-truth fields) must be prepared. \cite{clark_di_leoni_reconstructing_2023}, in contrast, proposed a method to estimate three-dimensional flow fields using physics-informed neural networks (PINNs)~\cite{raissi_physics_2019}.
+In their method, the networks enforce both the observed sensor velocities and the physical constraints to reconstruct the flow fields under the assumption that the flow is governed by the continuity equation and the Navier--Stokes equations.
+In addition to the research above, ML has recently gained attention in the field of particle image velocimetry (PIV) as well.
+Both supervised methods employing CNN with synthesized particle images~\cite{cai_particle_2020,morimoto_experimental_2021,zhang_pyramidal_2023} and the unsupervised methods including image back-warping strategy inspired by computer vision~\cite{Hasanuzzaman_enhancement_2023} or physics-informed loss~\cite{zhang_unsupervised_2023} are proposed for the PIV process.
+Although PIV does not rely on individual particle positions but utilizes particle images within interrogation windows, these efforts using ML techniques provide valuable insights for the present study.

 In this paper, we propose a novel method for estimating flow fields from floating sensor measurements using ML techniques.
-Our method is based only on sequential data of floating sensor locations, meaning that it does not require either ground-truth fields or governing equations for fluid flows.
+Our method is based only on sequential data of floating sensor locations, meaning that it can be used without knowing either ground-truth velocity fields or governing equations for fluid flows.
 In the present method, the ML model is trained so that the model generates the estimated velocity fields which are consistent with the time variation of the given sensor locations.
+The present method relies solely on a simple assumption, that is, the equation of motion for floating sensors.
 The distinctive features of our method are expected to lead us to a more practical use of floating sensor observations in various situations.